takiyu/gtrans-web-gui/README.md

 # Gtrans-Web-GUI #

-GUI helper for Google Translation.
+GUI helper for Google Translation Website.

-This application translate your copied or selected texts using Google Translation Website.
+This application translates your copied or selected texts using Google Translation Website.

 ## Dependency ##
 * Python (2.x or 3.x)